Gastroenterology & Endoscopy

 • Colon cancer

-Complications are rare as our Montserrat Gastroenterologists are experienced in performing this type of procedure.
+Complications are rare as our Montserrat Specialists are experienced in performing this type of procedure.
 We have a duty of care to inform you of the potential side effects, which include:

 • Reaction or sensitivity to sedative medication